 - Track down problems on their own

-- Build or maintain any continuous awareness of your codebase
+- Build any continuous awareness of your codebase

 - Own a milestone or a deliverable